FabioTranjan/rails-7-template/README.md

 Scaffolding Rails 7 with Tailwind 2 and React 18.

-It can be used for speed up your project development.
+It can be used to speed up your project development.